 The Woods Ferry River Camp is located 10 miles from White Springs.
-The camp sits on a high bluff above the river and the elaborate system of boardwalks will guide you in to the camp.
+The camp sits on a high bluff above the river, and an elaborate system of boardwalks will guide you in to the camp.

 - From Woods Ferry, paddlers may choose to travel 10.8 river miles to Spirit of the Suwannee Music Park or 18.4 river miles to the next river camp, Holton Creek.

 - River mile 159.3 GPS Location: N 30 21.22, W 82 51.37

 Holton Creek is 7.6 miles from Spirit of the Suwannee Music Park and will welcome you with an expanse of white sandy beach along the curvy Suwannee River.
 This heavily wooded camp is a great place to stay an extra day or two to explore.
 It is located within a 2,500-acre Suwannee River Water Management District tract and right along the Florida Trail.
 Hikers can follow trails that trace the river’s edge or meander through the property to find sinks, swales, sloughs, and a number of impressive trees including champion cypress trees as well as mature oaks, hickories and magnolias.

 Please be aware that scheduled hunting is permitted on the property surrounding this camp at certain times of the year.
 The camp is not affected by hunting but the surrounding area is closed for hiking.